Current employer: NYK Line

 I wrote my dissertation on maritime security, and tried to tailor as many of my essays as possible to this topic as I had always held an interest.
 This helped me to forge a career in the maritime industry and was what helped me get my foot in to the industry.

-For just under four years I was working for a private maritime security firm, responsible for a variety of areas within the company, including risk management, licencing and the deployment of personnel and equipment.
+For just under four years I was working for a private maritime security firm, responsible for a variety of areas within the company, including risk management, licensing and the deployment of personnel and equipment.
 I started with the company as Logistics Manager and when I left in October 2017, I did so as Senior Operations Manager.
 Currently, I'm working for one of the major container shipping lines in Southampton.